godotengine/godot-docs/tutorials/shading/your_first_shader/your_second_spatial_shader.rst

     position += texture(noise, position / 10.0).x * 2.0 - 1.0;

 Offset the position by the ``noise`` texture.
-This will make the waves curve so they are not straight lines completely aligned with the grid.
+This will make the waves curve, so they won't be straight lines completely aligned with the grid.

 .. code-block:: glsl